 3. (LGBT) PRIDE

-Google makes this feature to show support to the LGBT community who has faced much discrimination in the past and still faces many daily life challenges.
+Google makes this feature to show support to the LGBT community which has faced much discrimination in the past and still faces many daily life challenges.
 You have to open a google spreadsheet and type P R I D E in adjacent cells of the worksheet and see its magic.

 4. Google Sky